Converse with the Unconscious

 - Cody speaks to the Transformers Rescue Bots while they're paralyzed from radioactive space dust.
 They appreciate it once they're all better.

-- When Glenn Quagmire was in an auto-erotic asphyxiation-induced coma, his sister came into the city to sing a song from his childhood, hoping it would wake him up.
+- Family Guy: When Glenn Quagmire was in an auto-erotic asphyxiation-induced coma, his sister came into the city to sing a song from his childhood, hoping it would wake him up.
 The lyrics were "Glenn Quagmire, please don't die of auto-erotic asphyxiation/Your friends want to go fishing with you."